tokenized/pkg/bsvalias/NegotiationTransaction.md

 # Delayed Responses

-By including a paymail handle and/or peer channels the paymail service doesn't have to provide the response immediately.
-The paymail service can provide the message to the user and let the user respond.
+By including a handle and/or peer channels the service doesn't have to provide the response immediately.
+The service can provide the message to the user and let the user respond.

 # Callbacks

-Tokenized (T2) settlements, merkle proofs, and other data needed after a transaction is complete can be provided via the included paymail handle and peer channels.
+Tokenized (T2) settlements, merkle proofs, and other data needed after a transaction is complete can be provided via the included handle and peer channels.

 ### HTTP Response Codes

-* 200 (OK) If there is a body then it contains the next step of the negotiation transaction.
-If there is not body the negotiation completed successfully.
-* 202 (Accepted) The negotiation transaction requires interaction with the user so a response will be posted to the paymail handle provided.
+* 202 (Accepted) The data was accepted.
+If a response is appropriate then when it is available it will be posted to the reply handle or peer channels provided.
 * 400 (Bad Request) The request is invalid.
 The body will contain a text description of the issue.
-* 406 (Not Acceptable) The request contained protocols or scenarios not supported by this paymail service implementation.
+* 406 (Not Acceptable) The request contained protocols or scenarios not supported by this service implementation.
 The body will contain a text description of the issue.
+For example if a request contains peer channels to reply to and the service doesn't have that implemented.
+Or if the request is asking for payment to be sent and the services doesn't support that.

 ### Data Structure